The Awakening Collective

 Stage How No-Self Is Experienced How Awareness & Practice Are Understood

-Stage 5/6 (Construct-Aware) No-self is no longer grounded in awareness at all.
-Awareness itself is seen as a concept, not a background or container.
-There is no privileged vantage point from which experience is observed.
+Stage 5/6 (Construct-Aware) No-self is seen as a construct; not a real state or achievement to reach.
 Practice is recognized as a construct.
-Any activity that arises could be called practice, making distinctions between doing X versus Y transparently arbitrary.
-The idea of a practitioner dissolves along with the method.
+Any activity could be labeled 'practice', and the idea of a practitioner or method dissolves along with the distinctions between practices.

 Inner Work Through Developmental Lenses

-Inner work—the process of integrating disowned or unconscious aspects of the psyche—also manifests differently depending on developmental stage.
+Inner work—the process of integrating disowned or unconscious aspects of the psyche—also manifests differently depending on the developmental stage.

 The Achiever stage